chen-keinan/go-simple-config/README.md

 # go-simple-config
-> Go Simple config is open source configuration lib for storing and accessing configuration data with no minimal external dependencies
+> Go Simple config is an open source configuration lib for storing and accessing configuration data with minimal dependencies
 >

 ### supported configuration files: